Deadstream (2022) | Goofy and Fun Ghost Hunting Satire

 Image: Shudder

 Most of the entertainment comes from watching Joseph Winter channel his inner streamer who feels the need to talk into the camera and read his chat while crazy things happen to him.
 It’s clearly making fun of the person who can’t put the camera down and who constantly feels the need to entertain to the point that, even when he is in danger, you’re not sure if he realizes it or if he’s just doing a bit and overreacting.
-Winter does a great job of fulfilling this role It’s goofy fun that manages to play up the comedy well enough to keep the movie interesting for it’s runtime.
+Winter does a great job of fulfilling this role It’s goofy fun that manages to play up the comedy well enough to keep the movie interesting for its runtime.
 When Chrissy (Melanie Stone) showed up, I was a bit concerned because her performance was stiff and unnatural in a way that pulled me out of the film.
 Maybe that was by design to make her seem unsettling, but I was thankful she wasn’t around for long.
 If she were around more or if the film were much longer, Deadstream probably would have overstayed its welcome, but its relatively short length helps keep it fun and interesting.

 TL;DR

 Deadstream is a self-aware, campy, fun haunted house movie.
 Its star does a great job of matching the energy and goofiness of a streamer out of his element.
-The special effects are not the most convincing, but they match the overall tone of the movie that is just meant to be good, goofy fun.
+The special effects are not the most convincing, but they match the overall tone of the movie which is just meant to be good, goofy fun.
 At only 90 minutes, you could do far worse than Deadstream.